TheaFrances/E.scolopes-V2.2-BRAKER2-gene-annotation/README.md

 braker2_eupsc_isoseq_rnaseq_utron.sh #BRAKER2 SLURM script 2 for adding UTRs to the output of the first BRAKER2 script above
 convertBraker2Gff.pl #Script for formatting BRAKER2 output gtf
 obtainBelcaidGeneList3.pl #Script for creating non-overlapping (more than 75% of exons unique) and multi-exon Belcaid genes
-countExonPerGene.pl #Count number of multi- and single-exon genes that are annotated and annotated in Interproscan
+countExonPerGene.pl #Count number of multi- and single-exon genes that are annotated and unannotated in Interproscan